The 90% Project: The vaccine roll-out in rural communities - NZ Herald

 University of Otago associate professor in general practice and rural health Dr Garry Nixon said while data was produced at a DHB level, there was no data comparing urban and rural areas within any given DHB boundary.

-"This sort of thing just really exacerbates that pre-existing disparity when it comes to rural health services."
+"This sort of thing just exacerbates that pre-existing disparity when it comes to rural health services."

 Measuring this data and identifying any disparity would help fix this, he said.